-Mark has primarily been a parish minister during his career.
+Mark was primarily a parish minister during his career.
 His first pastorate was at St. Paul’s Universalist Church in Palmer, Massachusetts (1979-1985).
 Harris became the Unitarian Universalist Association’s Director of Information, the denominational historian and archivist in 1985.
 After that he served the First Parish in Milton, Massachusetts from 1989-1996, and then came to Watertown.
 Harris has also served brief ministries in Sheffield and London, England.
-He is an Adjunct Professor at Andover Newton Theological School.
+He was an Adjunct Professor at Andover Newton Theological School.

 The author of many denominational pamphlets, including “Unitarian Universalist Origins: Our Historic Faith,” he has also published The A to Z of Unitarian Universalism, Elite: Uncovering Classism in Unitarian Universalist History, and (with Andrea Greenwood) An Introduction to the Unitarian and Universalist Traditions (Cambridge University Press.
 2011), and An Ancient Parish: A History of First Parish of Watertown, Massachusetts.

-Mark’s ministry is grounded in the importance of carrying on the traditions of the congregation and the UU faith.
-He loves congregations like First Parish where everyone minister’s to one another, and the community is central.
+Mark’s ministry was grounded in the importance of carrying on the traditions of the congregation and the UU faith.
+He loves congregations like First Parish where everyone ministers to one another, and the community is central.